 Cost: $8 (children under 6 free); purchase tickets to ride carnival rides

-There’s a reason why this annual, finger-licking extravaganza of BBQ is so popular: Grillers come from all over the country to dish their ‘cue and compete for the festival title.
+There’s a reason why this annual, finger-licking extravaganza of BBQ is so popular: Grillers come from all over the country to dish their ‘cue and compete for the festival title and the music lineup is always impressive: Steven Tyler, Melissa Ethridge, Stray Cats, Jake Owen and Pitbull all take to the stage this year.
 The Family Area is a fest unto itself with a petting zoo, magic shows, inflatables and more.

 Cost: $15 for a family fun carnival bracelet good for noon-3 p.m. daily